Textualize/textual/docs/blog/posts/remote-memray.md

 <!-- more -->

 You would typically run this locally, or over a ssh session, but it is also possible to serve the interface over the web with the help of [textual-web](https://github.com/Textualize/textual-web).
-I'm not sure if event the Memray devs themselves are aware of this, but here's how.
+I'm not sure if even the Memray devs themselves are aware of this, but here's how.

 First install Textual web (ideally with pipx) alongside Memray: